tjosephcarroll/se-lab18/container/lab1/README.md

 $ docker ps                             // No container available

-$ docker ps -a                          // I can see an exited/stopped container
+$ docker ps -a                          // I can see the exited/stopped container and its <CONTAINER_ID>

 $ docker commit <CONTAINER_ID> <MY-REPO>:<MY-TAG>
 // replace <VARS> with your specific container ID and